 Can I live in Estonia with e-Residency?

-In short, no. Estonia’s e-Residency scheme is not the same as full citizenship.
+In short, no. Estonia’s e-Residency scheme is not the same as residency.

 It does not give you any right to physically live and work in the country or any other EU member state.
 Similarly, it does not make you eligible for any social rights in Estonia.
 You will also not be able to receive Estonian consular help elsewhere in the world should you require it.